It Seems Pretty Simple…

-Homeless shelters, universities, churches, and museums are all out there trying to raise money.
+Homeless shelters, universities, churches, and service clubs are all out there trying to raise money.
 But they’re working on a perceptual playing field that’s anything but level.

+That depends on who you ask.
 Close to nine out of ten Americans mentally include homeless shelters in their definition of “charities,” but the same proportion exclude universities and private schools.
-Animal shelters are charities, museums are not.
+In the mind of a typical American, animal shelters are charities, museums are not.
 Religious congregations?
 Faith-based organizations?
 Well, that depends on whether you’re religious.

-In our report, we identify two critical factors which appear to have a significant impact on whether various types of organizations are thought of as charities people can support with their donations.
+Grey Matter Research and Harmon Research asked 1,000 Americans what they think of as a “charity,” as in “Teresa just donated to her favorite charity.”
+In our research report What’s a Charity?, we identify two critical factors which appear to have a significant impact on whether various types of organizations are thought of as charities people can support with their donations.

 Perceptions about what is a charity and what isn’t are a confusing mix.
 Not only that, but the words Americans use for the whole Third Sector – charity, non-profit, charitable organization, ministry – vary quite a bit from one person to the next.